 19.1308 Limitations on subcontracting and nonmanufacturer rule.

-(a) See 13 CFR 125.1 for definitions of terms used in paragraph (b) of this section.
+(a) Definitions.
+See 13 CFR 125.1 for definitions of terms used in paragraph (b) of this section.

 (b) Limitations on subcontracting.
 To be awarded a contract or order under the HUBZone program, the HUBZone small business concern is required–